Multimodal Graph Network Modeling for Human-Object Interaction Detection with PDE Graph Diffusion: Conclusion

 \section{Conclusion}

-In this paper, we introduce Multimodal Graph Network Modeling (MGNM), a novel and effective two-stage HOI detection framework.
-The central contribution of MGNM lies in its explicit modeling of the HOI detection task via the construction of a multimodal graph network.
-Furthermore, by leveraging Vision Language Models (VLMs), we design a multi-level feature interaction mechanism that systematically fuses low-level and high-level vision and language features, thereby enhancing information propagation within the graph structure.
-Extensive experiments validate that our approach not only achieves state-of-the-art performance but also delivers superior computational efficiency.
-In addition, our analysis of the pervasive class imbalance issue provides new insights and practical recommendations for mitigating the Rare-Non-rare bias in future research.
+In this paper, we introduce multimodal graph network modeling, a novel and effective two-stage HOI detection framework.
+The central contribution of MGNM lies in its PDE graph diffusion mechanism, which models the information propagation within GNNs from a white-box theoretical perspective.
+Furthermore, we design a novel variational information squeezing mechanism to further refine the contextual semantics from the multimodal features.
+Extensive experiments validate the superior effectiveness and efficiency of the proposed method.
+Additionally, our analysis of the pervasive class imbalance issue provides novel insights and practical strategies for mitigating the rare-non-rare bias in future research.